vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `storage_capacity` - (Optional) The storage capacity value to be requested for the sddc primary cluster, in GiBs.
 If provided, instead of using the direct-attached storage, a capacity value amount of separable storage will be used.
-Possible values for R5 metal are 15TB, 20TB, 25TB, 30TB, 35TB.
+Possible values for R5_METAL are 15TB, 20TB, 25TB, 30TB, 35TB.

 * `num_host` - (Required) The number of hosts.

 * `account_link_sddc_config` - (Optional) The account linking configuration object.

 * `host_instance_type` -  (Optional) The instance type for the esx hosts in the primary cluster of the SDDC.
+Possible values : I3_METAL, R5_METAL.

 * `vpc_cidr` - (Optional) SDDC management network CIDR.
 Only prefix of 16, 20 and 23 are supported.
 Note : Specify a private subnet range (RFC 1918) to be used for vCenter Server, NSX Manager, and ESXi hosts.
 Choose a range that will not conflict with other networks you will connect to this SDDC.